-Fridges must be installed on a protective surface that will be provided by the College upon request.
-See Ms Samantha Cheevers in Reception.
+Fridges must be installed on a protective surface.

 Any electrical appliances brought in by students must be submitted to the College Maintenance workshop for an electrical safety compliance check.
 Only power boards which comply with minimum standards are permitted.

 All furniture, appliances and personal effects brought into College must be removed at the time of departure or a removal fee of \$100 per item will apply.
 In addition, a \$300 cleaning fee will apply to any room left in an unacceptable condition.
 Room Inspections will take place before student arrival, mid-year and at time of leaving a room.
 Approximate Room Check Charges for damages or lost furniture are as follows: